 - She supports economic development, but believes City Hall has been too generous in handing out tax incentives without adequate oversight.

 - She defends her city-reimbursed out-of-town travel, which she says has helped her expand her knowledge of new and better approaches for running her office and handling other city issues.

 - Jones stands by her call for closing down the city's Workhouse, a medium-security complex that houses about 600 prisoners.
 She says it's being used as a "debtor's prison'' for nonviolent arrestees who can't afford cash bail.

 - She is promising to replace St. Louis Police Chief Sam Dotson, saying "it's time'' for a new leader at the police department.
 Jones also reaffirmed her belief that it was more important to install social workers in the police department, as many other metropolitan forces have done, than to add additional officers.

-- She believes that race is becoming less of a factor for city voters.
+- She believes that the race of a candidate is becoming less of a factor for St. Louis voters.

 Follow Jason Rosenbaum on Twitter: @jrosenbaum

 Music: "Trouble," "I'm On My Way" and "Dressin' on the Side" by the River Kittens